 Additive/Variant Analysis: This comment is variant to my chosen argument.

 Contextualization: A month after the initial pandemic uncertainties in early 2020, our Foundation members were permitted to gather––at first remotely, then with warmer weather we met outdoors wearing masks and sitting 6 feet apart.
-Our hermeneutic interpretation of health regulations was that volunteers could meet in person as long as the mandated protocols were adhered to.
+Our hermeneutic interpretation of health regulations was that volunteers could meet in person if the mandated protocols were adhered to.

 Comment 7: